 Nature-Connected Ecotherapy in West Sussex & Online UK

-I offer ecotherapy near Chichester, West Sussex, and online for people seeking a deeper, more embodied relationship with themselves and the living world.
+I offer ecotherapy near Chichester, West Sussex, and online.

-Ecotherapy begins with a simple truth: we are not separate from nature; we are part of it, and we’ve been separated from it.
-When we slow down and spend time with the land, that truth becomes something we can feel again.
-Our breath softens, the nervous system settles, the body remembers its place in the wider web of life.
+Ecotherapy starts from a simple truth: we are not separate from nature, we are part of it.
+Most of us have just been living like we've forgotten that.
+When we slow down and spend time with the land, it becomes something we can feel again rather than just know.
+Breath softens.
+The nervous system settles.
+The body remembers.

-It can also happen online, by noticing the light through a window, recalling a favourite landscape, or working with the images and symbols that nature offers us.
+In practice this might mean walking and talking outdoors, sitting quietly among trees, or noticing how the turning seasons mirror our own cycles.
+It can also happen online: paying attention to the light through a window, returning to a favourite landscape in memory, or working with the images and symbols that nature offers up.

-Ecotherapy is not (just) about wilderness adventures or knowing the names of every plant.
-It is about remembering relationship: with the living world, with our own bodies, and with the more-than-human kin who hold and sustain us.
+Ecotherapy isn't about wilderness adventures or knowing the names of every plant.
+It's about relationship: with the living world, with your own body, with the more-than-human world that holds and sustains us whether we notice it or not.

 More Information